Do couples fight during honeymoon?

-You could fight and that's totally normal It's not unusual to have an argument on your honeymoon because emotions run very high at the wedding, says New York-based relationship expert Dr. Jane Greer.
-So, there's no need to speculate on what this means for your future, it just means that you're a normal couple.
-Most couples see signs of the Power Struggle between two months and two years after the wedding vows.
+It's not uncommon for couples to have an argument on their honeymoon, according to New York-based relationship expert Dr. Jane Greer.
+This doesn't necessarily mean that your marriage is doomed, it just means that you're a normal couple.
+Most couples experience the Power Struggle between two months and two years after the wedding.

-The other low-conflict couples were in marriages they avoided (six percent) and had more traditional relationships in which husbands did not participate in household chores and in which participants believed in marriage for life.
-For the 22 percent of couples who say they have arguments on their honeymoon, however, they are more likely to continue to do the same throughout their married lives.
+For the 22 percent of couples who say they have arguments on their honeymoon, they are more likely to continue to do the same throughout their married lives.
+So it's important to address any issues before they become bigger problems down the line.

 Chandra Klingerman